Fourth Brigade, First Division

 - Company A Scott Guard: CAPT.
 L DILLMAN

 - Company B Hudson Artillery: CAPT.
 R A BEACH

 - Company C Battle Creek Artillery: CAPT.
 C BYINGTON

 - Company D Adrian Guard: CAPT.
 W HUMPHREY

 - Company E Niles Company: CAPT.
 G R BRETHSCHNEIDER

-Captain G R Brethschneider was assigned to command Brethschneider's Light Battalion Infantry on 18 July, 1861, and First Lieutenant B Bromnell was commanding the company on 21 July, 1861 (See Brethschneider's Light Battalion Infantry)
+Captain G R Brethschneider was assigned to command Brethschneider's Light Battalion Infantry on 14 July, 1861, and First Lieutenant B Bromnell was assigned to command the company at the first battle of Bull Run (See Brethschneider's Light Battalion Infantry)

 - Company F Flint Union Greys: CAPT.
 W R MORSE

 - Company G Constantine Union Guard: CAPT.
 J A LAWSON

 - Company H East Saginaw Guard: CAPT.
 W L WHIPPLE